 Especially if you were subjected to covert aggressive abuse and manipulation, the type that might even mask for kind concern, you will only start experiencing this anger when you start fully realising the extent of the damage that has been done to you.

 If you have been used by a malignant covert narcissist, you will only start experiencing this anger when you fully realise what has happened to you.
 You know that you have been fooled, right?
 The prince charming was false, he has always been an enemy.
 But you didn’t see it, you gave him your heart, your love, your time, your energy and he or she stabbed you in the back – ouch – that’s bad.
 How can you blame yourself for feeling anger?
 Stop!
 The anger will go away when you have learned everything.

 Many of us raised by narcissistic parents were blamed and shamed essentially for that narcissistic parent’s faults and failures.
 Guess what?
 There really was a time in my life when I thought that it was right for my father to tell my to die because I was such a bad bad girl.
 NO! and NO again!

 Anger is a beautiful emotion.
 It’s very empowering.
 It’s an active emotion.
 It prompts you to action.
 It’s the emotion that tells you ENOUGH!
 It’s been too much.
 It can’t continue!
 This has to stop!

-I believe that a lot of positive change in the world’s history was powered by anger – the French revolution, the suffragette movement, the fight against racial discrimination, against aggressive intruders such as the Nazi Germany – what emotion do you think was powering those people fighting against all types of injustice into action?
+I believe that a lot of positive change in the world’s history has been powered by anger – the French revolution, the suffragette movement, the fight against racial discrimination, against aggressive intruders such as the Nazi Germany – which emotion do you think was powering those people fighting against all types of injustice into action?